VedantGhodke/WhatsApp-Automation/STARTER_INSTRUCTIONS.md

 <a href =
 "https://www.autoitscript.com/cgi-bin/getfile.pl?../autoit3/scite/download/SciTE4AutoIt3.exe"> AutoitScript Editor (optional to install) </a>

-Installation is pretty Simple no changes in setting are required keep everything default.
-Few clicks on Next and you are done.
+Installation is pretty simple.
+No changes in setting are required.
+Few clicks on Next button and you are done!

 ---

 ## Feature Enhancement:
-QR CODE Scanning: On receiving a lot of complaints about QR Code Scanning Issue again and again.
-I have added a Cookie system that will save your session so that whatsapp don't think you are login for first time.
-By Saving Session data you will have to scan QR Code to Login only once or till the time whatsapp doesnot log you out from whatsappweb.
+QR CODE Scanning: I have added a cookie system that will save your session so that WhatsApp doesn't think you are logging in for the first time.
+By saving session data, you will have to scan QR Code to Login only once or till the time whatsapp does not log you out from whatsappweb.com

 NOTE: A folder User_Data will be created which has all your session information.
-Keep this Folder VERY SAFE.
+Keep this Folder VERY SAFE!

 ## Code:
 ### input_contacts()

-In this functions Contacts list can be hardcoded or you can give input accordingly.(Make changes in Contact array according to you)
+In this function, contacts list can be hardcoded or you can give input accordingly.(Make changes in 'Mob_Nos_2.xlsx' excel sheet according to you)

 ```